Asian and Comparative Studies MA and PhD Course Descriptions

 An introduction to the varieties of Tibetan religious experiences, including the shamanistic folk traditions, the earliest pre-Buddhist organized religion of Bon, and the subsequent development of the Buddhist religious movements, both lay and monastic.

-PARA 5501: Essence and Development of Chinese Philosophy (3 units)
+PARA 5501: Introduction to Chinese Philosophy (3 units)

 The evolution of Chinese philosophy, looking at its unique developments from an integral perspective.